x

-Professional and Skilled Workers Australia:
+Professional and Skilled Workers Australia

 The Skillselect system is based on points, with applicants receiving points from age to work experience for criteria.
 Applicants must score a minimum of 60 points to obtain their visa.
 The following tables give a detailed breakdown of how points are awarded for Skillselect visas.